cdevelopment010/cv-builder-3/Notes.md

 * Tool tip on inputs?
 * hide output if there is no value

+__done 24/09/2022__
+* take p-text off inputs and style them separately!
+* on personalise drop down change - set the values of each input.
+* Font family for text area - be consistent
+* Add section btn - how to show drop down/select?
+* figure out how I will delete a whole section

 __done 23/09/2022__
 * delay closeInput() for font-color